Running your first script

 Notice the underscore in the WbW library name whitebox_workflows compared with the hyphen used in the pip package name whitebox-workflows.

 This above script does a few things.
-First, it imports the whitebox_workflows library and gives it the shorter alias wbw.
-Next, we set up the Whitebox Environment, WbEnvrionment, which is one of the most important classes contained within the whitebox_workflows module.
+First, it imports the WbEnvrionment class from the whitebox_workflows module.
+Next, we set up the Whitebox Environment.
+WbEnvrionment is the most important class contained within the whitebox_workflows module.
 It's the class that is used to manipulate environmental settings, e.g. setting the current working directory.
-Importantly, all of the tools for processing spatial data are methods of the WbEnvironment class.
+Importantly, all of the tool functions for processing spatial data are methods of the WbEnvironment class, as are the functions for reading and writing spatial data.
 Lastly, the version() method is called, printing information about our installed version of WbW.

 When you run the above script, it should print something similar to this:

-Whitebox Workflows for Python v0.9.8 by Whitebox Geospatial Inc.
+Whitebox Workflows for Python v1.1.3 by Whitebox Geospatial Inc.

 Description: